codeworksacademy/vue-3-guide/src/resources/02-new/05-other.md

 </template>
 ```

+### Something to note:

+With attributes specified on the component tag, vue will give you a warning that it cannot be sure which element to pass these on to.

+<quick-modal id="quick-modal" @click="toggleModal"></quick-modal>

+app.component('quick-modal', {
+  template: `
+    <header>...</header>
+    <main>...</main>
+    <footer>...</footer>
+  `
+})

+In this case, the attributes from the component tag will be passed on to main.
+Vue knows where to send your specified attributes and so there is no warning.

+app.component('quick-modal', {
+  template: `
+    <header>...</header>
+    <main v-bind="$attrs">...</main>
+    <footer>...</footer>
+  `
+})

 ## Performance and Tree Shaking

 See a side by side comparison of the same app [here](https://docs.google.com/spreadsheets/d/1VJFx-kQ4KjJmnpDXIEaig-cVAAJtpIGLZNbv3Lr4CR0/edit#gid=0)

-Vue 3 is faster in everything it does and manages the entire DOM manager was rewritten and Evan explains it [here](https://www.vuemastery.com/courses/vue3-deep-dive-with-evan-you/vue3-overview/)
+Vue 3 is faster in everything it does and manages.
+The entire DOM manager was rewritten and Evan explains it [here](https://www.vuemastery.com/courses/vue3-deep-dive-with-evan-you/vue3-overview/)

 **❗ The course is not free and likely wont help you in building applications but if your curious its a great watch**

 On to Tree Shaking...

-Tree Shaking is a process that removes any unused code from your application making your final delivery much smaller...
+Tree Shaking is a process that removes any unused code from your application making your final delivery much smaller.
 This feature is not exactly new but it has been improved since v2.4.
-Tree shaking can cause some gotcha issues when thinking you will have access to something that is actually removed during the build process...
-These types of issues most commonly occur when you are mixing native Browser or JavaScript events with vue incorrectly... (*cough JQuery Plugins)
+Tree shaking can cause some gotcha issues when thinking you will have access to something that is actually removed during the build process.
+These types of issues most commonly occur when you are mixing native Browser or JavaScript events with Vue incorrectly. (*cough JQuery Plugins)

 ## TypeScript Support

-The entire vue 3 was written in TypeScript so default TypeScript support has been greatly improved.
-Here is a great video walking through the migration of vue 2 to vue 3 typescript
+The entire Vue 3 framework was written in TypeScript so default TypeScript support has been greatly improved.
+Here is a great video walking through the migration of Vue 2 to Vue 3 typescript.

 [![cover](https://img.youtube.com/vi/ZWaXwO2l1tY/0.jpg)](https://www.youtube.com/watch?v=ZWaXwO2l1tY)